 EXHIBIT B – INSURANCE REQUIREMENTS

 General Requirements.
 Subconsultant shall designate the applicable Gannett Fleming Project number on the face of any certificates of insurance, unless instructed otherwise in writing Subconsultant’s insurance policies shall comply with the provisions set forth below, as follows: (i) Additional Insured.
 Insurance to which this subsection applies: All, excluding PL, WC.
 The policies required to adhere to this requirement shall contain provisions providing that the insurance shall be primary and non-contributory to any insurance maintained by Gannett Fleming, Client or any other indemnified party.
-Client, Gannett Fleming, and any other indemnified party, along with each of their respective directors, officers, agents and employees shall be named as additional insured. (ii) Waiver of Subrogation.
+Client, Gannett Fleming, and any other indemnified party, along with each of their respective directors, officers, and employees shall be named as additional insured. (ii) Waiver of Subrogation.
 Insurance to which this subsection applies: All, excluding PL.
 As permitted by applicable law, Subconsultant waives all rights against Gannett Fleming, Client and any other indemnified party for any damages or losses that are covered under any insurance required herein. (iv) Cross Liability.
 Insurance to which this subsection applies are: All, excluding WC, PL.
 The policies required to adhere to this requirement shall contain provisions providing that the insurance applies separately to each insured.

 Professional Liability and/or Errors & Omissions (“PL”) - $3,000,000 per claim/$3,000,000 aggregate.
-The PL policy shall contain coverage insuring Subconsultant and each of its employees performing Services under this Agreement on the Project, which includes: (i) The retroactive date shall coincide with the Subconsultant’s start of Services (including subsequent purchased as renewals or replacements); (ii) The policy shall allow for the reporting of circumstances or incidents that might arise to future claims; and (iii) Subconsultant will maintain similar insurance for at least five (5) years following completion of the Services; provided that if such insurance is discontinued, then extended reporting period coverage must be maintained for a period of at least three (3) years.
+The PL policy shall contain coverage insuring Subconsultant and each of its employees performing Services under this Agreement on the Project, which includes: (i) The retroactive date shall coincide with (or be prior to) the Subconsultant’s start of Services (including subsequent purchased as renewals or replacements); (ii) The policy shall allow for the reporting of circumstances or incidents that might arise to future claims; and (iii) Subconsultant will maintain similar insurance for at leastthree (3) years following completion of the Services; provided that if such insurance is discontinued, then extended reporting period coverage must be maintained for a period of at least three (3) years.

 Commercial General Liability (“CGL”) - $2,000,000 per occurrence/$2,000,000 aggregate.
 CGL policy shall contain coverage insuring Subconsultant and each of its employees performing Services under this Agreement on the Project, which includes: (i) Coverage applicable on a Per-Project or Per Location basis for bodily injury and property damage, including with respect to loss of use and any other consequential damages which Subconsultant’s insurance provider permits it to cover, but only to the extent permitted under Applicable Laws; and (ii) coverage for independent contractors, personal injury, advertising injury, product and completed operations, premises and operations, collapse and underground, broad form contractual liability, explosion, and product and completed operations.

 Workers’ Compensation and Employers’ Liability (“WC”) – WC policy shall comply with statutory requirements of the jurisdiction(s) in which the Services will be performed.
-Employer’s liability insurance coverage insuring all employees performing any portion of the Services under this Agreement or on the Project and any operations in connection therewith, which includes Employers’ Liability insurance with a limit not less than $1,000,000 each accident or illness.
+Employer’s liability insurance coverage insuring all employees performing any portion of the Services under this Agreement or on the Project and any operations in connection therewith, which includes Employers’ Liability insurance with a limit not less than $1,000,000 each accident /per disease-each employee/ per disease-policy aggregate.

 Business Automobile Liability (“BAP”) - $2,000,000/$2,000,000.
 When applicable, BAP shall contain insurance coverage insuring all owned, non-owned, hired, borrowed, or leased motor vehicles both onsite and offsite, which includes: (i) Combined single limit for bodily injury and property damage for all vehicles set forth above or in the Prime Agreement, as applicable; and (ii) In the event Services include hazardous substances and/or transportation thereof, then MCS-90 endorsements and Motor Carriers Act of 1980 coverage, or substantially similar legislation in the applicable jurisdiction.